The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 €70.3 billion specifically allocated for ammunition production — a figure reflecting the lessons learned from Ukraine about the scale of consumption in high-intensity conventional conflict.

-A March 2026 assessment by Small Wars Journal argued that Germany’s military transformation will play a central role in shaping Europe’s future defence posture as Berlin expands investment in conventional military capability after decades of strategic restraint.
+A March 2026 assessment by Small Wars Journal argued that Germany’s military transformation will play a central role in shaping Europe’s future defense posture as Berlin expands investment in conventional military capability after decades of strategic restraint.

 The limitations are real and acknowledged.